Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization problem on orientable manifolds

+We remark that if $M$ is non-orientable and connected and $X$ is non-trivial, then the Poisson structures obtained by the conclusion of Proposition \ref{prop:IntegrableHam} are singular.
+Indeed, their singular sets on $U$ are all the boundary of the open set where $X$ is non-vanishing, which is non-empty since~$M$ is non-orientable and $X$ admits the maximum number of first integrals.

-As an improvement of the previous result, we proceed to show that we can relax the hypothesis on the number of first integrals: in the case when we have \ec{(m-2)} independent first integrals of a given vector field $X$, the existence of an $X$--invariant volume form is equivalent to the existence of a Poisson structure such that $X$ is an infinitesimal automorphism.
-Hence, the hamiltonization problem of $X$ turns into providing conditions for the triviality of its Poisson cohomology.
+{\bf Hamiltonization via invariant volume forms.} As an improvement of Theorem \ref{teo:IntegrableHam}, we proceed to show that we can relax the hypothesis on the number of first integrals: in the case when we have $m-2$ independent first integrals of a given vector field $X$, the existence of an $X$-invariant volume form is equivalent to the existence of a Poisson structure for which $X$ is an infinitesimal automorphism.
+Hence, the hamiltonization problem of $X$ turns into providing conditions for the triviality of its Poisson cohomology class.